arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 metadata of your data.
 So now the question about how to reasonably access this data over the network.

-As xarray loads data lazily, now we need to figure out how to get the data across the network in an efficient an automated manner.
-To do this we'll implment a pytorch data loader.
+As xarray loads data lazily, now you will need to figure out how to get the data across the network in an efficient an automated manner.
+This is largely going to depend on how your data is aranged/formatted, and is beyond the scope of this post.
+But, you now have the tools you need to load the data across the network.

-### Coming soon!

-## Understanding performance, avoiding pitfalls

-Gonna have to think on this before completion!